-At SDI we pride ourselves on providing professional security services though using highly trained and skilled drivers.
+At SDI we pride ourselves on providing professional security services through using highly trained and skilled drivers.

-Five of our employees at SDI are retired police driving instructors who have taught advanced high-speed driving and VIP anti-hijack skills to police officers in various forces in the UK, as well as several locations overseas at the request of government officials.
+Five of our employees at SDI are retired police driving instructors who have taught advanced high-speed driver training and VIP anti-hijack skills to police officers in various forces in the UK, as well as several locations overseas at the request of government officials.

 This enables us to offer various bespoke courses to drivers with the appropriate level of driving ability, backed up by accredited certification.

 The following case study proves the importance in having the required qualifications to provide the excellence our services demand:

 We were approached by a well-known chauffeur company that had a contract with a family with homes in London, Switzerland and Monaco to provide driver training courses to three chauffeurs that would drive the family in these locations.

 Our Chief Instructor, Paul Gridley, ascertained the driving skills of each person and their level of ability through a driving assessment and put in place bespoke courses for each of them.
 The Swiss driver was often required to drive in London and Monaco and had extensive experience gained from driving in the UK for more than 12 years so there was no requirement to carry out the training outside of the UK.

 All three received an SDI Certificate of competence and were put forward for an independent RoSPA course.
 They were all awarded a Gold certification.